prjctgeek/foodie/index.md

 Large beans, like garbonzo beans, kidney beans, etc, have a "squishy", "mealy" internal texture that seems to not be present in smaller beans.
 So black beans were fine.
 Refried beans are a gray area, with a layer of cheese or with crispy chips, it might be ok, but maybe not.

 Mashed squash, I like delectica, is a no go.
-How is this different from mashed potatoe texture wise?
+How is this different from mashed potato texture wise?
 I still don't get this one.

 Mashed potatoes are ok.
 No idea why, with enough butter and cream to make them whippable, they should be too creamy.
 One kid doesn't like the texture of rice, while the other one doesn't like potatoes that have skin on, or are sliced too large.